xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreBuilder/README.md

 - Two concrete builders are defined here: `AppleWatchSeries10` and `AppleWatchHèrmesSeries10`.

+- Each one is tailored to a specific collection of Apple Watch.

 - Type aliases are used here to pair the associated types for each concrete builder's enum type implementation.

 ```swift